 - 5 wilderness areas: Collegiate Peaks, Buffalo Peaks, Sangre de Cristo, Mount Massive and Holy Cross

 - 783,000 acres total Forest Service land to be monitored

 Volunteers, after proper training on standardized approaches and under the direction of Forest Service staff, will spend time hiking trails and reporting trail conditions, providing information to hikers, inventorying campsites and consolidating or eliminating certain sites, mapping the extent of invading plant species, installing or maintaining trailhead and directional signs, and performing minor trail maintenance.
 This is not a trail building or litter clean up or regulation enforcement group, nor is it a lobby group for expanded wilderness; it is simply a service group helping the Forest Service meet its challenges.

 If you are interested in joining us, please contact email@example.com.

 Our Trails Reporting database can be found HERE.

 Our Member Discussion forum can be found HERE.

-The US Forest Service representatives and GARNA worked together to form the Upper Arkansas Wilderness Volunteers – building on the foundation of the former Arkansas Headwaters Wilderness Partners organization.
+In Spring 2012, U.S. Forest Service representatives and GARNA worked together to form the Upper Arkansas, building on the foundation of the former Arkansas Headwaters Wilderness Partners organization.
 The group meets regularly, has a Board of Directors and originally received organizational advice and training from a long established wilderness service group – the Poudre Wilderness Volunteers.

 Board of Directors